aiidateam/aiida-core/docs/source/internals/repository.rst

 The following requirements were considered during the design of the file repository implementation:

  * Scalability: the repository should be able to store millions of files, all the while permitting efficient backups.
- * Heterogeneity: the repository should operate efficiently for data that is heterogenous in size, with object of size ranging from a few bytes to multiple gigabytes.
+ * Heterogeneity: the repository should operate efficiently for data that is heterogeneous in size, with object of size ranging from a few bytes to multiple gigabytes.
  * Simplicity: the solution should not require an actively running server to operate.
  * Concurrency: the repository should support multiple concurrent reading and writing processes.
  * Efficiency: the repository should automatically deduplicate file content in an effort to reduce the total amount of required storage space.